 Prerequisite: FMSC 640.

-Normal development and psychopathology and their effects on the family system: implications for assessment, diagnosis, and therapeutic interventions.
-Emphasis on families with school-age children, parent-child relationships, and the application of current DSM within the family context.
+Normal development and psychopathology, within the context of the family system: implications for assessment, diagnosis, and therapeutic interventions.
+Emphasis on families with school-age children, adolescents, parent-child relationships, and application of the current psychiatric diagnostic system (DSM) in work with families.

 FMSC 645 Sexuality: Issues in Family Therapy and Service Delivery (3)